xuy50/ecgr5106-hw5/README.md

 - **RNN Models:** Both the vanilla and attention-based RNNs reach 100% token-level accuracy, although they may scale less efficiently.
 - **Transformer Models:**
-  Shallow Transformer configurations (1 or 2 layers) with 4 heads converge quickly and produce high accuracy, while the deep (4-layer) configurations fail to converge on this small dataset.
+  Shallow Transformer configurations (1 or 2 layers) with 2 and 4 heads converge quickly and produce high accuracy, while the deep (4-layer) configurations fail to converge on this small dataset.
-- Although the assignment suggested eight Transformer combinations, our experiments focused on the six primary configurations (with sequence length = 20).
+- Experiments focused on the six primary configurations (with sequence length = 20).
 Supplementary tests with longer sequences were performed but are not part of the core analysis.
-- Overall, for English-to-French translation on a small dataset, shallow Transformer models (1 or 2 layers with 4 heads) can match or even exceed the performance of RNN-based models with faster training times.
+- Overall, for English-to-French translation on a small dataset, shallow Transformer models (1 or 2 layers with 2 and 4 heads) can match or even exceed the performance of RNN-based models with faster training times.

 ---